 The beans are picked, roasted, and ground.
 The water is hot.
 But when it comes to flavor, you are your own blend.
 We asked our writers here at The Prompt to describe themselves as a cup of coffee.
 Want to add your own?
-Join in the Twitter conversation at @thepromptmag.
+Join in the Twitter or Threads conversation at @thepromptmag.

 Hafferty is heavy-bodied high-mountain coffee with an aroma of dark chocolate and cinnamon.
 This complex roast has a delicate, silky mouthfeel and suggests at moments of subtle spices then a chocolatey flavor-saturated finish.
 Pairs well with quiet mornings, black-and-white movies, and a good book about the end of the world.